euctrl-pru/website/references/acronym/ans.md

 ---
 # {{ page.title }}

-**A**ir **N**avigation **S**ervice

 A generic term describing the totality of services provided in order to ensure the safety, regularity and efficiency of air navigation and the appropriate functioning of the air navigation system.